mouldimus/University/Personal_Statement.md

 I'm incredibly interested in machine learning and what I could do with it on the engineering front.
 I first formaly learnt about machine learning back in 2019, I stubbled accross a video on YouTube where a guy had used a generational evoulution machine learning algorithm, to simulate what how different species survive and evolve.
 There are so many interesting fields in computer science like AI, Quantum computing and image recognition I think they're all so

+I want to attend University, because I think a part of me still wants to be at the forefront of technology.
+I want to help shape the direction it takes, whether

+**talk about safety**

 ## Unique Background

 Most of my friends decided to go to college, then university after school, but at the time I was unsure about what I wanted to do.
 In the end, I decided to work for a packaging machinery manufacturing company, now called Westrock Automation (previously Linkx Packaging Systems), as an apprentice.
 I studied Mechanical and Electrical Engineering, and I worked with a whole array of machinery.
 I worked there for 5 years, picking up a lot of *really* useful skills along the way, until one day I decided to help start a company, Sportstore Ltd.